Pakistan Mathematical Society: Publications

-The PakMS publishes quarterly newsletter, known as PakMS Newsletter, a database of reviews of mathematical publications, various journals, and books.
+The PakMS publishes quarterly newsletter, known as PakMS Newsletter (ISSN 1816-1925).
+It is free of cost and posted at the website of the Society.
+It is also exchanged with the mathematical societies with whom PakMS has reciprocity arrangements.
 In March 2002, first issue was published.
 The Society published two issues in the first year and three issues in the second year.
 Afterwards, the society has been publishing four issues every year.